citrix/citrix-daas-rest-go/citrixorchestration/docs/AddMachineToMachineCatalogRequestModel.md

 HasInMaintenanceMode returns a boolean if a field has been set.

+### SetInMaintenanceModeNil

+`func (o *AddMachineToMachineCatalogRequestModel) SetInMaintenanceModeNil(b bool)`

+ SetInMaintenanceModeNil sets the value for InMaintenanceMode to be an explicit nil

+### UnsetInMaintenanceMode
+`func (o *AddMachineToMachineCatalogRequestModel) UnsetInMaintenanceMode()`

+UnsetInMaintenanceMode ensures that no value is present for InMaintenanceMode, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)